dokryconn/Dokters-Prescription/README.md

 - **The "Dok's Rx (Raw).AHK" script:**
   - This can be used for customizing the **Dokter's Prescription** script to meet your desired preferences.
-  - See the "**Customizing the scripts**" section below for more info about this.
+  - See the "**Customizing Scripts**" section below for more info about this.

 - **Icon files referenced by the the "Dok's Rx (Raw).AHK" script.**